Faina, Goiás

 Faina is a municipality in central-west Goiás state, Brazil.
 The population in 2022 was 7,070 within a total area of 1,949.7 sqkm.

 History

 In 1952, explorers Lino Nascimento de Souza and Evaristo Seabra Guimarães entered the region of Goiás in search of new land to settle.
-After being advised to follow the path by Bornerges Alencastro Veiga, they arrived in an area near to the Faina stream which was already inhabited by Maria Celestina Ferreira de Brito's family.
+After being advised to follow the path by Bornerges Alencastro Veiga, they arrived in an area near the Faina stream, which was already inhabited by Maria Celestina Ferreira de Brito's family.
 After further investigations, they returned to the Capim Puba Farm to collect their relatives.
 On 15 July 1955, the explorers opened access roads to the area for nine families.
 They were joined the following year by another pioneer, Lindolfo Mendes da Cunha.

 Location

 Faina is located on the latitude of -15.43697 and longitude of -50.39151, 218km from Goiânia in the central-west area of the state.
 It is part of the Rio Vermelho Microregion.
 The main highways are GO-070 Goianira-Itaberaí to the crossroads at Cidade de Goiás, and GO-164.